experimental-kitchen/cooking-on-fire-ig/input/pagecontent/usecases.md

 {% include img.html img="patient.png" caption="Fig.: Guest with its references" width="25%" %}

 ### Enter recipe
-Milja Cook enters a new [recipe for an asparagus tart](PlanDefinition-SpargeltarteMitBresaola.html) in the 'Cooking on Fire' app.
-She enters the ingredients and the different steps for cooking.
-The preparation time or remarks can also be entered.
+Milja Cook enters a new [recipe for an asparagus tart](PlanDefinition-a05feeec-019a-4e29-ad2b-b7c3b3940f49.html) in the 'Cooking on Fire' app.
+She enters the different cooking steps (e.g. [step 1](ActivityDefinition-d1beee57-bf0f-422d-8767-e5286c872b3e.html)) and the ingredients needed to prepare this dish (e.g. [tart dough and Greek yoghurt](Substance-40c44b70-ef56-4d06-ae59-fc2c813d866a.html)).
+The effort required to cook the dish, the diet, the season or a comment on the recipe can also be entered.

 {% include img.html img="plandefinition.png" caption="Fig.: Recipe with its references" width="25%" %}